Selected Projects

 Christine Stich, Laurence Roy, & Cécile Arbaud

-Co-Designing and Evaluation Plan with Dans la Rue
+Co-Designing an Evaluation Plan with Dans la Rue

 Christine Stich, Racha Lakrouf & Dans la Rue